 Surveys the history of black Americans from their African origins to the present.
 HIS 141 and HIS 142 need not be taken in order.
-Part I of 2.

-Prerequisite: Placement in ENG 111 or placement in co-requisites ENG 111 and ENF 3.
+Part I of II.
+Prerequisite: Placement in ENG 111 or placement in Co-requisites ENG 111 and ENF 3.
+Lecture 3 hours per week.